Looking for a remote data science internship?

 If you enjoy exploring data to find trends, and like to ask ‘Why?’ then a Data Science internship may be for you.

-Why you should you do a data science internship abroad
+Why you should you do a remote data science internship

 Many of the startups that we work with use cutting edge data science techniques, including but not limited to, machine learning and artificial intelligence.

 Often data is collected on a wide variety of dimensions and metrics, and used to draw insights and make strategic decisions on business development, marketing, product management and website structures.

 As a data analytics intern, you may help to develop tools using Python, create reports and processes for leveraging data to solve real-world problems.

-The experience you gain will help to develop your resume and expose you to cutting edge business practices used by startups and established silicon valley tech businesses.
+The experience you gain will help to develop your resume and teach you the practices used by everyone from fledgling startups to established tech titans.

 Average salary for a Data Scientist in the US is $117,000